Acting Democratically for Climate Protection

 We offer guided tours for school classes and adult groups through the exhibitions.
 Please arrange appointments with our member Dr. René Knorr: +493022457258 or send an email to:

-- Active civil society.
+- April 17, 7 PM Civil society active.
 Reading with discussion.
-Grandmas for Future and Grandmas against the Right
+Katharina Dietze, Grandmas for Future and Grandmas Against the Right

 - Workshops for children in participating schools by arrangement.